colezlaw/ninerhub/README.md

 ## NinerHub

-Rather than a real working web application with vulnerabilities, this is more of a collection of broken sites with an index guiding you to each area.
+Hopefully this will work like a real broken webapp.

 ## Directory Structure:

-    /ninerhub   # Webapp directory
+    /htdocs   # Webapp directory
+    /conf     # Configuration for apache, etc. (ignored by git)